hansenzhf/first/AK_AW/readme.txt

-This file to store the Interface used by AK_Test.
+Here we store the Interface used by AK_Test.